 - Lower costs: ETFs have lower costs than other investment products.
 They have lower marketing, distribution, and accounting expenses.

 - Buying & Selling Flexibility: The flexibility with ETFs is that they can be bought & sold during current market prices, usually at any time during the trading day.

 Moreover, their shares can be purchased on margin & sold short.
 They can be traded with stop orders and limit orders.
 The investors can specify the price points at which they want to trade.

 - Tax Efficiency: ETFs tend to generate low capital gains.
-The tax efficiency is further enhanced by the fact that it is not necessary to sell securities for meeting investor redemptions
+The tax efficiency is further enhanced because it is not necessary to sell securities to meet investor redemptions.

 - Market exposure & diversification: ETFs offer an economical way for rebalancing portfolio allocations.

 For example, an Index ETF offers diversification across an entire index.

 They give various markets exposure, including broad-based international, country-specific indices, bond indices, industry sector-specific indices, and commodities.

 - Transparency: ETFs come with transparent portfolios.
 They are usually priced at frequent intervals throughout the trading day.

 Well, various types of ETFs are available to investors.
 They can be used for income generation, speculation, or to partially offset risk in an investor’s portfolio.
 Below we have listed several examples of types of ETFs: